Miss Americana & the Heartbreak Prince: Music and lyrical interpretation

-In the melancholic, ambient opening, Swift sings about her disenchantment, imagining herself with her "pageant smile" on a homecoming: "American glory faded before me / Now I'm feeling hopeless, ripped up my prom dress / Running through rose thorns, I saw the scoreboard / And ran for my life."
-As the song progresses, she sings about how depressed she is witnessing "my team is losing / Battered and bruising / I see the high fives / Between the bad guys."
-The refrain is more upbeat and alludes to a troubled love story, with Swift singing "It's you and me, there's nothing like this / Miss Americana and the Heartbreak Prince / We're so sad, we paint the town blue / Voted most likely to run away with you," over cheerleading-styled background vocals shouting "Go!
+In the melancholic, ambient opening, Swift sings about her disenchantment, imagining herself with her "pageant smile" on a homecoming: "American glory faded before me/ Now I'm feeling hopeless, ripped up my prom dress/ Running through rose thorns, I saw the scoreboard/ And ran for my life."
+As the song progresses, she sings about how depressed she is witnessing "my team is losing/ Battered and bruising/ I see the high fives/ Between the bad guys."
+The refrain is more upbeat and alludes to a troubled love story, with Swift singing "It's you and me, there's nothing like this / Miss Americana and the Heartbreak Prince/ We're so sad, we paint the town blue/ Voted most likely to run away with you".
+In the bridge, the lyrics do not follow a rhyme scheme as with the previous sections, and Swift sings over cheerleading shouts, "Go!
 Fight!
-Win!"
+Win!"; the narrator is initially reluctant to fight but has changed her mind by the end, embracing tenacity and determination: "And I'll never let you go, 'cause I know this is a fight/ That someday we're gonna win."